Principal Investigator

 Shane studied computer science at 42 Silicon Valley, finishing in 2020 after working as a chemist with the EPA for three years.
 He completed his undergrad with a BS in Biotechnology from the University of Houston.
 Shane joined the Bove lab in December 2020 and is working on projects in clinical data management and exploration.
 He is interested in the application of computational techniques to increase clinical understanding, novel therapeutic targets, and patient outcomes for genetic diseases.
 His publication record can be found here.
 Other links: LinkedIn

 Jim Rowson received his PhD in Computer Science from Caltech in 1980.
-He has a 40 year career developing and shipping software in both Electronic Design Automation and the web.
+He had a 40 year career developing and shipping software in both Electronic Design Automation and the web.
 He retired in 2022 from YouTube where he was part of the team that recommends videos for the YouTube homepage.
-Jim is volunteering in the hope of helping researchers in Alzheimer's and other degenerative diseases.
+Jim was volunteering with our lab in the hope of helping researchers in Alzheimer's and other degenerative diseases.
+We are unbelievably grateful for all of the time, work, mentorship and joy he brought to the lab.

 Study Personnel